neoedmund/sc2-api-java/readme.md

 this repo is a demo showing how to use s2client to develop AI bots in Java.
 It implements bot vs pc, bot viewing replay. but bot vs bot is not yet.

-There are 3 parts here:
+There are 2 parts here:
 * `sc2-protobuf-java`
 	to deal with [s2client-proto] (https://github.com/Blizzard/s2client-proto)
-	This is stable, need change until s2client-proto changes.
+	This is almost stable, need change until s2client-proto changes.

-* `sc2-link`
-	to start a game, bot vs PC or play a replay, using Websocket.
 * `neoebot`
-	Some bot logic can write here, currently no any smart AI here.
+	It starts SC2 game instance with bot api enabled, listening on a tcp port.
+	Bot use websocket and sc2 protobuf to send request to game and get response.
+	MyZergBot demonstrate the usage.
+It now used as 'tool assisted human play'.
+	Play zerg, it make drones and queens, auto queen spawn larva(which should but not a auto cast skill).

 If you are going to use java to play sc2 AI, you can make use of this.